wojtex113/100daysoflinux/README.md

 ### :yellow_circle: Day 18 (Thuesday, 16-05-2023)
 **Docker**<br/>
-I did 1 excercise (completed 7 from 11) from the 'Docker' section.
+I did 1 excercise (completed 7 from 11) from the 'Docker' section.<br/><br/>

 **Routing**<br/>
 I configured an RHEL VM as a router for another VMs in VirtualBox.
-Below is the schema of the lab. <br /><br/>
+Below is the schema of the lab.<br/><br/>

 ![Schema: RHEL router](routing_rhel_router.jpg)<br/>

 Post on the blog:<br/>
 https://wojst.pl/linux-jako-router-na-podstawie-rhel/
 ---